 What Is A Priority Date?

-- EB-2 National Interest Petitions; PERM Labor Certifications where the position requires a Master Degree or a Bachelor Degree and 5 years of experience (not just that the applicant has the qualifications); and persons of Exceptional Ability.
+- EB-2 National Interest Petitions; PERM Labor Certifications where the position requires a Master's Degree or a Bachelor's Degree and five years of experience (not just that the applicant has the qualifications); and Persons of Exceptional Ability

 Why Does A Priority Date Matter?

-All green card applications (excluding applications for spouses, children and parents of US citizens) are numerically limited.
-In the family based category for example, priority dates matter when a US green card holder marries a foreign national and applies for a green card for him/her (this scenario does not apply to persons who are married before they receive a green card).
-Waiting times for that classification, called family based 2A (FB-2A), can be over 3 years.
+All green card applications (excluding applications for spouses, children, and parents of US citizens) are numerically limited.
+In the family-based category, for example, priority dates matter when a US green card holder marries a foreign national and applies for a green card for him/her (this scenario does not apply to persons who are married before they receive a green card).
+Waiting times for that classification, called family-based 2A (FB-2A), can be over three years.

-In all green card applications, a priority date must be “current” or available in order to file for the final stage of the green card process, usually through a process called Adjustment of Status (AOS).
-The process for whether a priority date is current for the purposes of filing for AOS has recently changed, as described below.
+In all green card applications, a priority date must be “current” or available to file for the final stage of the green card process, usually through a process called Adjustment of Status (AOS).
+The process for whether a priority date is current to file for AOS has recently changed, as described below.
 An application for AOS allows interim US work and international travel authorization, and accordingly, the timing and ability to file for this final step are important.
 If an AOS application had been filed while the priority date is current, then the case can remain pending, and work and travel authorization extensions can be filed.
 An alternate method is through an interview at a US Consulate outside the US.
 However, in either process, the green card cannot be approved until the priority date is current.

-With the exception of EB-4 and EB-5 cases, the higher a person is in the employment based category, the more likely there will be a visa available.
+Except for EB-4 and EB-5 cases, the higher a person is in the employment-based category, the more likely there will be a visa available.
 Accordingly, EB-1 cases receive the most visas and any unused numbers are then available for EB-2 cases.
 EB-2 cases have fewer numbers, with unused numbers available for EB-3 cases.
 In short, imagine a long waiting line – the closer you are to the front of the line (EB-1), the less likely you will experience delays in securing a green card.
 However, if there are visas available, EB-1, EB-2 and EB-3 cases are generally processed at the same speed by the government agencies.

 How Do I Know If My Priority Date Is Current Under the New Procedures?